 What are cookies?

 Cookies do not damage your device and may allow us to provide you with a faster and better navigation (their purposes may range from IT authentication to the storage of information on user configurations in accessing a given server, etc.) on our Site.
-Further uses of cookies, like those who are targeted to offer you commercial proposals, are stored on your device only after your explicit consent expressed by unambiguous behavior or through the tools described hereinafter.
-Cookies are present as a rule in substantial numbers in each user's browser and at times they remain stored for long.
+Cookies are present as a rule in substantial numbers in each user's browser and at times they remain stored after you leave our site.

-Cookies may be distinguished into two major group: "technical" cookies and "profiling" cookies.
+Cookies may be distinguished into two major group: "technical" cookies and "advertising and marketing" cookies.

-Marketing cookies are aimed to send commercial proposals following certain navigations on a website while profiling cookies are used to create user profiles to send ads messages in line with the preferences shown by the user during navigation.
-As this may mean collecting personal data, and for a certain time after the access to the Site, users must be informed appropriately on their use so as to give their valid consent.
+Marketing cookies are aimed to send commercial proposals following a certain navigations on a website while profiling cookies are used to create user profiles to send ads messages in line with the preferences shown by the user during navigation.

 This information might be shared with third parties, i.e. the entities involved in the installation of cookies on the user's terminal, which are linked to Ferrero by contractual means in order to protect your rights; this may happen for example for social network plug-ins.
 In such cases our site will connect to the social network which may use your personal data in order to show tailored advertising messages on different sites which are not under Ferrero's control.